-Covers the program fees and working documents of the residence Original payment towards general upkeep and labor for the apartment For the programming of the keycard and the keycard itself
+\$200 processing fee: Covers the program fees and working documents of the residence \$130 initial maintenance fee: Original payment towards general upkeep and labor for the apartment

+\$20 keying fee: For the programming of the keycard and the keycard itself

 These fees are non-negotiable and are due at the time of signing the resident agreement.
-The only exception to this policy would be an arrangement in writing presented by the CARITAS Center staff.
+The only exception to this policy would be an arrangement made by the CARITAS Residences administration.
 All residents are required to pay these fees.
 These fees are non-refundable and cover the cost of placement of a resident in their apartment and are NOT to be considered a deposit that will be returned upon departure from the residence.
 Failure to pay these fees or falling behind on any arrangement made by the CARITAS Center staff could result in loss of residence at the CARITAS Center.